white

 STORIES OF SUCCESS AND ENJOYMENT

 We combine tradition and modernity in a way that few other companies can.
-Many of our brands and locations have centuries of history – be it winegrowing in Baden, which dates back to the 12th century, grain brandy in Nordhausen, which has its roots in the early 16th century, or the founding date of Rotkäppchen in 1856.
+Many of our brands and locations have centuries of history – be it winegrowing in Baden, which dates back to the 12th century, grain brandy in Nordhausen, which has its roots in the early 16th century, or the foundation of Rotkäppchen in 1856.

 Immerse yourself with us in the history of our company and our brands!
 We are convinced that the future needs a past!
 Only those who hold on to their roots can build the future on this strong foundation.